brayvid/newsbot/README.md

 # News Digest Bot

-This script compiles a daily email digest of news articles matched to a user's priority topics and keywords.
+This script compiles an email digest of news articles matched to a user's priority topics and keywords.
 It fetches top headlines from Google News RSS, scores them for relevance, deduplicates similar stories, and sends the results via email.

 ---